-Owning a home is the one of the greatest investments you'll make in your life.
+Owning a home is one of the greatest investments you'll make in your life.
 Protecting your assets is not just smart—it's integral.
-The best way to do this is to purchase both a homeowner’s insurance policy and a home warranty.
+The best way to do this is to purchase both a homeowners insurance policy and a home warranty plan.
 Purchasing both will cover your home, belongings, appliances and system components in case they need replacement or repair.
-But understanding the differences of the two products and why you need them can be tricky.
+But understanding the differences between the two products and why you need them can be tricky.

 As mentioned, a home insurance policy covers any accidental damage to your home and belongings due to theft, storms, fires, and some natural disasters.
 There are four primary areas covered under the policy: the interior and exterior of your home, personal property in case of theft, loss or damage, and general liability that can arise when a person is injured while on your property.